sivel/bonding/CONTRIBUTING.md

 # Pull Requests

-Pull requests should be made against the `working` branch.
+Pull requests should be made against the `devel` branch.

 # Coding Guidelines